dstojanov8/worldwise/README.md

 Main app functionality is in the **Sidebar** and the **Map**.
 In the sidebar there are a couple of views all managed by `react-router-dom`.
 By using the URL of the page we are displaying different components in our `<Outlet />`(Located in our **Sidebar**).
 There are the CityList, City, CountryList and Form views.
 When clicking on map we receive the position (lat, lng) and we fetch information on the location (city name, country ...).
 We are redirected to our Form view and display the city name or locality information in our form.
 We are using a _DatePicker_ component from `react-datepicker` library.
 With all the data in place we are submitting the data to our json-server api where we are writing new information.
 All function responsible for fetching and adding cities are in CitiesContext.jsx file.

+In the app we do have a fake Authentication system implemented, but the concepts are the same.
+Authentication is briefly explained below.
+The **Fake** part of our authentication is in the first step.
+We will not ask for user credentials from an api, but instead we will have a hardcoded user object in our application.

+- We will simply check if the user and password are correct.
+We will be _storing_ our logged in user in our **state** and we will be storing if the user is logged in or not.
+This way we can protect our application from unauthorized access.
+- We Will create a new Context where we will store that state and give the entire application three access to that state.

 # Important Components related to react-router-dom

 1. App.jsx - where all the routes are